qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 ## Mircrosoft Azure

-With [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-in/products/kubernetes-service), you can start developing and deploying cloud-native apps in Azure, datacenters, or at the edge.
-Get unified management and governance for on-premises, edge, and multicloud Kubernetes clusters.
+With [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-in/products/kubernetes-service), you can start developing and deploying cloud-native apps in Azure, data centres, or at the edge.
+Get unified management and governance for on-premises, edge, and multi-cloud Kubernetes clusters.
 Interoperate with Azure security, identity, cost management, and migration services.

 First, consult Azure's managed Kubernetes instructions below.
-Then, **to setup Qdrant Hybrid Cloud on Azure**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
+Then, **to set up Qdrant Hybrid Cloud on Azure**, follow our [step-by-step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on Azure Kubernetes Service